n8n-io/n8n-docs/docs/workflow/workflows/workflow-notes.md

 ## Create a note

-Workflow² notes are a type of core node.
+Workflow notes are a type of core node.
 To add a new note:

 1. Open the nodes panel.
 2. Search for `note`.
 3. Click the **Note** node.
-Doc² adds a new note to the canvas.
+Workflow² adds a new note to the canvas.

 ## Edit a note